avilesjf/synthv-scripts/README.md

 Copy/paste all automation parameters corresponding to the selected notes.
 Duplicate groups notes and shift them in current scale for vocal harmonies.
 Automate creating group of notes while dragging notes from DAW.
+Groups time shift to move notes before or after the current beat.
 Harmony: Copy selected groups to new tracks (or select one) and transpose all notes in desired scale.
 Group synchronization for duplicate groups across multiple tracks.
 List all groups in the project, copy a group linked or not, delete a group or all un referenced groups.